ring-lang/ring/marketing/articles/ZigCCisNotReadyYet.md

 Zig cc is not ready yet for Ring when using Ofast flag because of Clang optimizations
 =====================================================================================

-Update: I applied a workaround to avoid this issue.
+Update: I applied a workaround to avoid this issue (Exist in the end of this article).

 I love programming languages and tools and I like spending sometime every week to test and try what I can do using them in different ways.
 During the past 10 years you will notice that more programming languages try to provide a better replacement for C/C++. if you are interested in this idea these are a list of some programming languages that you could check or read about (I assume that you already know about Rust, D, Go, etc.)